YX-SYD/Portfolio/README.md

 ## Xun's Data Scientist Portfolio
 This repository contains portfolio of data science projects completed by me for self learning and hobby purposes.
 Presented in the form of iPython Notebooks.
-Tools used: Python, Pandas, Numpy, Sklearn, Matplotlib
+Tools used: Python, Pandas, Numpy, Sklearn, Matplotlib, Keras, PyTorch

 ## Machine Learning
 #### Supervised Learning